theslyone/lane-proj-one/readme.md

-react-redux-template
+lane-proj-one
 ==============

 [![build status][1]][2]

-This is a project template using React, Redux, React Router and Redux Devtools that you can use to bootstrap your own projects.
+This is a project using React, Redux, React Router and Redux Devtools that is used to bootstrap a dev challenge.
 Everything is already setup for dev, test and linting.
 This project is using ES2015 syntax with the help of Babel 6.

 first run `npm install`